 Also known as CARBON OFFSETTING, carbon compensation is a method companies use to balance the emissions they produce.
 Carbon offsetting can include investing in reforestation projects, helping to finance renewable energy plants and rewilding rural areas.
 Essentially, it creates opportunities to improve the environment, provide cleaner energy solutions and increase carbon capturing solutions.
 Whereas carbon compensation offsets emissions, CARBON CAPTURE is the process of removing and storing carbon so it can't harm the earth's atmosphere.
 Natural carbon capture occurs through trees and soil, while technology can be used to remove carbon and store it underground.

 Net zero is often used interchangeably with carbon neutral, but there is one key difference: net zero is a measurement of total emissions, not just carbon.
 So, if a business was to achieve net zero, it would balance not just its carbon output with its reductions, but also any other emissions it was responsible for, such as methane, nitrous oxide or any gases with GWP (Global warming potential).
+Net zero is referred to as the overall balance of greenhouse gas emissions (GHG) produced and GHG emissions taken out of the atmosphere.

 Zero carbon is the ecological finish line, and where we all need to end up to safeguard the planet long-term.
 For a business or a society to be described as ‘zero carbon,’ it would mean that they didn’t produce and therefore release any carbon into the atmosphere.
 Instead, their energy would be entirely generated by natural or non-polluting means.